CodingItWrong/outsidein.dev/docs/react/2-vertical-slice.md

 The dependency array we pass to `useEffect` consists only of `loadRestaurants`, so the effect will run once each time `loadRestaurants` changes.
 In our test (and in our real application) it will never change, so the effect just runs once when the component mounts.

-Save the test and it passes.
+Save the file and, sure enough, our test is green.
+We've passed our first unit test!

 This gives us one of the behaviors we want our `RestaurantList` to have: loading the restaurants when it is mounted.
 Now it's time to write a test for the second behavior: displaying the restaurants.
 Let's add another `it()` block inside the `describe()`, with the following contents: